philzook58/philzook58.github.io/_posts/2026-05-17-proof_processing.md

 ---
-title: Reading Proof Objects and Completed Rewrites from eprover into Knuckledragger date : 2026-05-17
+title: Reading Proof Objects and Completed Rewrite Systems from eprover into Knuckledragger date : 2026-05-17
 ---

 Automated reasoning is fun.

-E-prover <https://github.com/eprover/eprover> is a pure C superposition theorem prover.
+E-prover <https://github.com/eprover/eprover> is a pure C [superposition](https://en.wikipedia.org/wiki/Superposition_calculus) theorem prover.
 It's quite nice.
-Superposition provers has strengths and weaknesses that complement those of SMT solvers.
+[Superposition](https://www.tcs.ifi.lmu.de/teaching/courses-ws-2024-25/automated-theorem-proving/slides12-superposition.pdf) provers has strengths and weaknesses that complement those of SMT solvers.

-I was poking around at exporting problems from z3py by printing cnf formulas and reading back in the results using scryerpy, some light bindings I've made for scryer prolog, a embeddable rust prolog available at `pip install kdrag-scryer` <https://github.com/philzook58/scryerpy> .
+I was poking around at exporting problems from z3py by printing cnf formulas and reading back in the results using scryerpy, some light bindings I've made for [scryer prolog](https://github.com/mthom/scryer-prolog), a embeddable rust prolog I've made available at `pip install kdrag-scryer` <https://github.com/philzook58/scryerpy> .
 This paper pointed out that post processing TPTP stuff via prolog is nice <https://arxiv.org/abs/2602.18844> .
 It is kind of overkill, but it works.

 # Completion via Eprover